 Fatigue is a gradual decline of physical and mental alertness that can lead to drowsiness or sleepiness.

 Fatigue impairs our faculties, and we often do not even realize it.
 Just like alcohol, accumulated fatigue reduces our ability to concentrate, affects our judgment and reflexes, and thus our ability to drive.

-Although heavy vehicle drivers are not the only ones to be subject to fatigue at the wheel, they are particularly concerned by this problems due to:
+Although heavy vehicle drivers are not the only ones predisposed to fatigue at the wheel, this problem is of particular concern for them due to: